P13: Story Mastery - Edit Well

 If anything, midlife and beyond are some of the best times for a rewrite because you have the wisdom to see the past clearly and the power to shape your future.

-Rewriting your story isn’t just a task; it’s a courageous act of self-liberation.
+Rewriting your story isn’t just a task.
+It’s a courageous act of self-liberation.

 It demands that you disrupt the comfort of your current narrative, face the weight of habits rooted in the past, and unravel the scripts that have kept you boxed in.